 Pesticides play an important role in mosquito and vector control Integrated Vector Management (IVM) programs.
-We have to remain wary of resistance to pesticides evolving and spreading, which may threaten the efficacy of our current control programs and allow the potential for new and reemerging vector-borne diseases.
+We have to remain wary of resistance to pesticides, which may threaten the efficacy of our current control programs and allow the potential for new and reemerging vector-borne diseases.
 Therefore, our laboratory performs resistance testing on mosquito samples collected from areas of concern throughout both counties.

-Our laboratory maintains mosquito colonies that have been tested and are susceptible to the active ingredients in the products used by our District.
-These susceptible reference colonies are used as comparison when testing mosquitoes collected from the field, following resistance testing protocols from the Centers for Disease Control and Prevention (CDC) and recommendations from the Mosquito and Vector Control Association of California (MVCAC) - Integrated Vector Management Committee.
-In 2014, 20 Culex populations from different locations in both Sacramento and Yolo Counties were tested for resistance against various pesticides.
+In order to do that, our laboratory maintains mosquito colonies that have been tested and are susceptible to the active ingredients in the products used by our District.
+These susceptible reference colonies are used as comparison when testing mosquitoes collected from the field, following resistance testing protocols from the Centers for Disease Control and Prevention (CDC) and recommendations from the Mosquito and Vector Control Association - Integrated Vector Management Committee.